LIFE AT ST JOHN’S COLLEGE

 Each year, students are given the opportunity to perform in a College production.
 The larger productions are audition based and performed offsite.
 Production size varies and tends to be on a rotating cycle, adjusted by a number of factors, including current scope of talent.
 In 2013, students performed in the stage production of Love Gone Wilde.
 In 2014, students performed in a Theatre Restaurant where the entertainment is similar to a variety show.
 In 2015, the drama production was the Australian play, Stories in the Dark and in 2016, a full-scale musical, The Pyjama Game, was performed at the Caloundra Events Centre.
 In 2017, a large, predominately young cast performed a Gothic tale inspired by Children of the Black Skirt.
-2018 saw four musicals combined into one spectacular event with Remember Tomorrow and in 2019 we presented a Shakespearean extravaganza as our piazza area was transformed into the magical forest of A Midsummer Night's Dream.
-The productions onsite have delicious refreshments provided by the Senior Hospitality students.
+2018 saw four musicals combined into one spectacular event with Remember Tomorrow.
+In 2019, we presented a Shakespearean extravaganza as our piazza area was transformed into the magical forest of A Midsummer Night's Dream and In 2022 students sunk their teeth into a production of Dracula.

 Performances created as part of the Drama Curriculum are also viewed by specific year groups.
 As the drama students' progress and confidence grows, the public performances possibilities increase.
 Rehearsals occur in class time with lunchtime and afternoon rehearsals are available if required.
 Each year, performances are entered in the Sunshine Coast Schools' Drama Festival.